Narvaez, Peterson homer, Brewers win 4-2 to sweep Padres

 Brewers: SS Luis Urias remains sidelined after injuring his right calf when he hit a home run Monday night.

-Padres: OF Wil Myers was out of the starting lineup for the fourth time in the last eight games because of inflammation in his right knee, but he pinch-hit in the eighth inning and struck out.
+Padres: Myers was out of the starting lineup for the fourth time in the last eight games because of inflammation in his right knee, but he pinch-hit in the eighth inning and struck out.

 UP NEXT